Qlonever/OMWClassicWater/README.md

 This will likely conflict with other core shader mods.
 Combine them with caution.

-I haven't confirmed that this works on Mac.
-If you use this mod on a Mac, let me know how it works for you.

 ## Tweakables

 The main shader (found at resources/shaders/compatibility/water.frag) contains several tweakable values near the start of the file.
 The most important ones are listed below.